The Recognition of the Yazidi Genocide

-The Yazidi people are undergoing a genocide.
-85% of the Yazidi population is displaced and over 3,000 women and children remain the captives of ISIS, continually raped and forced to work as slaves.
+The Yazidi people have not recovered from the genocide beginning in 2014.
+85% of the Yazidi population is displaced and over 3,000 women and children remain the captives of ISIS.

 The international community has produced a definition of genocide, which has been used previously in International Criminal Tribunals for Rwanda and former Yugoslavia (i.e., there is a precedent, and the International Criminal Court must recognize the horrors taking place in Iraq and take immediate action):